jmalarcon/jquery.YACSSTooltip/README.md

 It takes into account the limits of the viewport so that it doesn't overflow through the right or the bottom.

-It's not activated in mobile or touch devices, since in that case no tooltip is going to be shown anyway.

 ## Usage

 You can download the minified, ready for production version of the plugin (in the `dist` folder of this repo) and just reference it from your HTML, after jQuery: